JakobHenke/websitejh/content/post/GorillaGorillaGorilla/index.md

 {{< figure src="visualize.png">}}

 Of course, this wasn’t a perfect or even conceptual replication of the original gorilla study.
-But I like to think that my conclusions would be the same if I had replicated the experiment as closely as possible.
+But I'd like to think that my conclusions would be the same if I had replicated the experiment as closely as possible.

 Finally, I want to give a quick shout out to Magnus Karlsson whose [interactive visualization of correlations](https://rpsychologist.com/correlation/) always helps me to show what we can learn from a good graph.